 \subsection{Preliminary}

-\subsubsection{\textbf{Problem Statement}}
+\subsubsection{{Problem Statement}}

-Given a sequence of domain $D = \{D^{0}, D^{1}, ..., D^{n}\}$, we define $D^0$ as the source domain and the subsequent domains as the target domain.
-The objective of CTTA is to enhance the performance of the model $f_{\theta_{0}}(x)$, where the parameters $\theta_{0}$ are pre-trained on source data $x^{D^0},y^{D^0}$ from $D^{0}$, in a continually changing target domain during inference time without using source data.
-For simplicity, we denote the data without the superscript about the specific domain in the following discussion.
-At time step $t$, unlabeled target data $x_t$ is provided sequentially, following the domain group order.
-The model is required to make a prediction $\hat{y}_t = f_{\theta_{t-1}}(x_t)$ using the parameters $\theta_{t-1}$ which have been updated based on previous target data $x_1, ..., x_{t-1}$.
-Subsequently, $\hat{y}_t$ serves as the evaluation output at time step t, and the model will adapt itself toward $x_t$ as $\theta_{t-1} \rightarrow \theta_{t}$, which will only influence future inputs $x_{t+n}$.
+Given a sequence of domain $D = \{d_{i}\}_{i=0}^n$, we define $d_0$ as the source domain and the subsequent domains as the target domain.
+The objective of CTTA is to enhance the performance of the model $M_{\theta^{0}}(x)$, where the parameters $\theta^{0}$ are pre-trained on source data $x_{d_0},y_{d_0}$ from $d_{0}$, in a continually changing target domain during inference time without using source data.
+For simplicity, we hereafter denote the data without the subscript about the specific domain.
+At time step $t$, unlabeled target data $x^t$ is provided sequentially, following the domain group order.
+The model is required to make a prediction ${y}^t = M_{\theta^{t-1}}(x^t)$ using the parameters $\theta^{t-1}$ which have been updated based on previous target data $x^1, ..., x^{t-1}$.
+Subsequently, ${y}^t$ serves as the evaluation output at time step t, and the model will adapt itself toward $x^t$ as $ \theta^{t}$, which will only influence future inputs $x^{t+n}$.

+Moreover, we compare CTTA with other settings in Table \ref{t1}.
+These settings are developed to meet the diverse prerequisites and requirements for real-world applications.

-\subsubsection{\textbf{Mean-Teacher Framework}}
+\subsubsection{{Mean-Teacher Framework}}

-Following previous CTTA works \cite{wang2022continual,gong2022note}, we build AMROD based on the mean-teacher framework \cite{tarvainen2017mean}.
+Following previous CTTA works \citep{wang2022continual}, we build AMROD based on the mean-teacher framework \citep{tarvainen2017mean}, which features the interplay between a teacher model and a student model.
 Specifically, both networks are first initialized with the source-trained model.
-The teacher model produces the pseudo-labels for the unlabeled target data to supervise the student model.
+The teacher model produces the pseudo-labels $\hat{y}^t$ based on teacher prediction $y^t$ for the unlabeled target data to supervise the student model.
 While the parameters of the student are optimized via gradient descent, the teacher is updated following an Exponential Moving Average (EMA) strategy based on the student.
 Formally, this process can be expressed as follows: